 There are different techniques to narrow your focus only to what you want.
 You can create a mind movie or an intention mandala, for example.

-Take advantage of your five senses to influence your mood and create the state of mind you need to bring your idea into form.
+Use your five senses to influence your mood and create the state of mind you need to bring your idea into form.
 You can repeat affirmations while listening to uplifting music, for example.

 The distance between where you’re and where you want to be is a different mindset plus the emotions that you’ve already arrived at your destination.